 Always ensure you have a strong protective rifle case to travel with internationally, with a separate case for ammunition.
 Having good locks on these cases are essential.
 We advise you bring along an extra soft case per gun, the soft case not only protects the rifle from dust, but also ensures the rifles are secure in rifle racks on the back of vehicles when traveling.

-Please note - South Africa requires a temporary import/export permit for firearms and ammunition when traveling to South Africa.
+Please note: South Africa requires a temporary import/export permit for firearms and ammunition when traveling to South Africa.
 We strongly recommend using a clearing agent to assist you through this process.
-For further detailed information with regards to Traveling with Rifles, please visit the relevant section for the country you'll be hunting from.
+For further detailed information with regards to Traveling with Rifles follow our link to assist you through the entire process.

 Bring along a good quality pair of binoculars as hunting is more than just the final shot.
 The more you can see what your PH is spotting, the more enjoyable your hunting experience will be.